The flow of bile through the body is reduced.

 Alagille syndrome can develop by chance with no history of the disease in the family.
 However, in up to 50% of cases, the disease is passed down from a parent.

 Genetic testing is a useful tool for confirming a diagnosis of Alagille syndrome.
-Doctors will look for a change or loss that commonly occurs in one of 2 genes—JAG1 and NOTCH2.
+Doctors will look for a change or loss that commonly occurs in one of these 2 genes—JAG1 and NOTCH2.
 Sometimes, the change occurs in a different gene that cannot be identified.
 Changes in either the JAG1 or NOTCH2 gene can affect the heart, spine, certain facial features, and bile ducts in the liver.

 Beyond diagnosing Alagille syndrome, genetic testing can help your doctor understand what types of treatment might be necessary.